lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

 ---

 ### Detail: `Upload()` function
-Let's also explore this function in a bit more detail.
-This is not necessary if you simply want to use the provided function.
 In case you are interested or want to build on the provided code, let's have a look at the `Upload()` function in the `ConnectionHandler.cs` file.
+You can skip this section if you simply want to use the provided function.

 Note that we will explore the encryption process in more detail in [Notebook 3](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/encryption/Index.html), but for now, we will assume that the `Encrypt()` function is defined and works as intended.

-**Explanation:**
+#### What the function does:
 1. Retrieves the file name and reads the stored experiment data from the specified file path on participants device.
 2. Encrypts the  data.
 3. Combines the file name and encrypted data into a single byte array for uploading (see [Notebook 2, Step 4](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.html) for details on handling file names during the upload).